Pranathi-star/Black-Jack-GUI-Tkinter/README.md

-A BlackJack game with a Graphical User Interface made with the Tkinter module of Python
+A BlackJack game with a Graphical User Interface made with the Tkinter module of Python.